mykhani/BeagleboneGreen-RoadTest/README.md

 7. Real time capability

 ## 1. Powering up the board
 The robot needs to operate from the battery.
 Morever, not all projects can be tethered to a PC by a USB cable.
 Therefore, I tried to explore powering the Beaglebone Green by other sources.
 Unfortunately, with the absence of 5V DC Jack and lack of documentation, it is bit tricky.
-For instance, the Beaglebone Green mentions that the board can be powered from three sources;
+For instance, the Beaglebone Green mentions that the board can be powered from two sources;

-1. The USB port.
+1. The micro USB port.
 2. VDD_5V (Pins 5 and 6 of P9 header)

 Further more, it says that the USB port has been limited to max 500mA of current, and this limit can be increased by changing the setting of TPS65217C Power Management IC (PMIC), but the details are not mentioned regarding how to do so.
 It also says that if a cape or power hungry device is plugged in to the board, then more current could be derived from the VDD_5V pin, but it also fails to mention the current limit on VDD_5V pin.
 Overall, I found the power section of the Beaglebone Green SRM to be very limited and incomplete, as compared to the Beaglebone Black's SRM, which describes the power pins and their current limits in more detail.